petermg/TheOcularMigraineMCP/README.md

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/36d23c55-5ae6-43e8-811b-1d7b6d799750)

 "CPU Level" allows you to change the CPU to a set clock level.
-This is NOT recommended however as the device is set to dynamically do this.
-Setting this will result in more battery useage and more heat.
-This will NOT "unlock" any performance as the headset is DESIGNED to automatically scale the CPU up when needed to it's maximum clock rate.
+Do this if you are confident you know what you are doing.
+Setting this to 5 will improve performance at the cost of battery life.

 ![image](https://github.com/petermg/TheOcularMigraineMCP/assets/20764493/1dea2490-c777-49a6-a753-b0cf40ae8eb8)